danielphan-dp/chat-io/README.md

 ### Abstract

 A full-stack web application which supports many useful real-time features including: text messaging, video/voice calling, notifications, and many more.
+Try it out in a few simple installation commands.

 ### Core Technologies